Juwan Howard: Denver Nuggets (2002–2003)

 During a preseason game, Howard attempted to punch Al Harrington and Jermaine O'Neal, which earned him a suspension on October 25, 2002.
 As a result, Howard missed the ' first two games of the regular season, and this cost him $458,000 in salary.
 Howard first attempted to hit Harrington late in the fourth quarter on a night when Howard had missed nine of ten shots.
 When O'Neal intervened, the two pushed and shoved each other before Howard started punching again.
 At around the same time, the University of Michigan basketball scandal investigation came to an end with many of the accomplishments of the Fab Five being rescinded through National Collegiate Athletic Association sanctions.
 Although many of the records of the Fab Five were erased, Howard's and teammate Rose's 1994 All-American recognitions were unaffected by the scandal.
 During the 2002–03 regular season, he accumulated 18 double-doubles, two 30-point performances, and three 15-rebound performances in 77 games, while averaging 18.4 points and 7.6 rebounds.
 The 2002–03 Nuggets were 17–65 under Bzdelik.
-The team struggled with the league's lowest payroll and three rookies in the starting lineup.
 Howard started all 77 games in which he played.
+The team struggled with three rookies in the starting lineup.